 My recommendation number 1

-Why do you not do the same as I did when I was well over 50.
+I myself was 60 at the time and a new job just was just not on the cards.
+Why do you not do the same as I did?
 I started an internet business for my self and so can each of you.
 Join Wealthy Affiliate (WA), the world’s best internet business support community and within days you will have your own website, can start blogging to attract an audience and start making money.
 Join WA for free for one week and experience for yourself the best training in the world.
 I have detailed my three years with WA in a personal review, which will tell you how exactly WA works.
 You can access it by clicking here.

 Anyway, if you have any questions, please fill in the comment box and I will reply within 24 hours.